Explore My City today takes a trip to the UK with Jo from Kiddie Holidays

 Another of our favourite days out at the seaside is Filey.
 This Victorian seaside town is less commercialised than its larger neighbours but has a 7-mile long beach which is great for playing on, paddling in the sea or building sandcastles.

 York is one of our favourite days out, particularly in the summer when the city really comes alive.
 The city’s historic centre is a pleasure to amble around, and there are plenty of family-friendly restaurants, coffee shops and patisseries if you want to take a break – don’t miss afternoon tea at Betty’s Tea Room!

 We love the Two Hoots Ice Cream boat which moors up at various places along the river and sells exciting flavours of ice cream such as peaches and cream and salted caramel.

-The Museum Gardens is the perfect place for a picnic in York, and is about 10 minutes walk from the world famous National Railway Museum – a must for train lovers.
-If you fancy stretching your legs, a walk round the City Walls is also a great way to get an idea of the scale of the city and admire the spectacular views.
+The Museum Gardens is the perfect place for a picnic in York and is about 10 minutes walk from the world-famous National Railway Museum – a must for train lovers.
+If you fancy stretching your legs, a walk around the City Walls is also a great way to get an idea of the scale of the city and admire the spectacular views.

 3. The Yorkshire Dales